supnate/js-plugin/README.md

 ```
 The array is sorted by order property accendingly and if no order property it will be in the end.

-# Bundling
-In above examples, plugins are bundled together with the host application.
-But in real cases plugins maybe bundled separatly.
-Below is my recommended way:

-1. Build Webpack DLL to contain all main application modules.
-2. Build plugin on DLL.
-Its entry module just registers itself as an plugin.
-3. Build application on DLL.

-So the load sequence is:
-App DLL => Plugin-1 => Plugin-2 => ... => Plugin-n => App Bundle

-This way is how Rekit plugins work and also it's used in my componay projects.
-Just work well.

 # License
 MIT